javawizard/jzbot/README.txt

-If you want to write your own functions (see "~help functions" for info on what functions are), all you need to do is create a subclass of org.opengroove.jzbot.fact.Function and add a line to storage/custom-functions.props with the key being the name of the function and the value being the fully-qualified name of your class that extends Function.
+If you want to write your own functions (see "~help functions" for info on what functions are), all you need to do is create a subclass of jw.jzbot.fact.Function and add a line to storage/custom-functions.props with the key being the name of the function and the value being the fully-qualified name of your class that extends Function.
 If